cubicdaiya/neoagent/README.md

     scons doc

-The documents of neoagent are generated with [Sphinx](http://sphinx.pocoo.org/), and requires following extension.
+The documents of neoagent are generated with [Sphinx](http://sphinx.pocoo.org/), and requires following extension for generating html documents.

   -  [sphinxtogithub](https://github.com/michaeljones/sphinx-to-github)